teddyking/cakes/README.md

 # About

-I'm learning about [Cloud Foundry](https://github.com/cloudfoundry) :D. Cakes is a hilariously basic, sinatra-based JSON API.
+I'm learning about [Cloud Foundry](https://github.com/cloudfoundry) :D. cakes is a hilariously basic, sinatra-based JSON API.
 It's developed to run on a Cloud Foundry instance.
 It depends on Mongo for storage and makes use of the MongoLab service provided at [https://api.run.pivotal.io](https://api.run.pivotal.io).

 # Deploying
 ```bash